russhughes/st7789_mpy/README.md

 - `rotation(r)`

   Set the rotates the logical display in a counter-clockwise direction.
-0-Portrait (0 degrees), 1-Landscape (90 degrees), 2-Inverse Portrait (180 degrees), 3-Inverse Landscape (270 degrees)
+  0-Portrait (0 degrees), 1-Landscape (90 degrees), 2-Inverse Portrait (180
+  degrees), 3-Inverse Landscape (270 degrees)

-- `offset(x_start, y_start)` The memory in the ST7789 controller is
+- `offset(x_start, y_start)` The memory in the ST7789 controller is configured
-  configured for a 240x320 display.
-When using a smaller display like a 240x240 or 135x240 an offset needs to added to the x and y parameters so that the pixels are written to the memory area that corresponds to the visible display.
+  for a 240x320 display.
+When using a smaller display like a 240x240 or 135x240, an offset needs to be added to the x and y parameters so that the
+    pixels are written to the memory area corresponding to the visible display.
   The offsets may need to be adjusted when rotating the display.

-  For example the TTGO-TDisplay is 135x240 and uses the following offsets.
+  For example, the TTGO-TDisplay is 135x240 and uses the following offsets.

   | Rotation | x_start | y_start |
   |----------|---------|---------|
   | 0        | 52      | 40      |